-LGBTQ suffered during the pandemic.
+LGBTQ youth suffered during the pandemic.
 They need ‘all hands on deck’ right now.

 When parents build strong bonds with their LGBTQ kids, they create a safe and loving home environment and their kids know where to turn for help.
 “If their teen is experiencing bullying or harassment,” cautions Hoang, “parents need to take a stance in aligning with their child and advocating for their child’s safety and security.”

 Every teen I spoke to told me that parent support played a huge role in navigating their daily lives, both during the pandemic and before it began.
-A 16-year-old junior at a large public high school in West Hartford, CT, repeatedly expressed his gratitude for his parents.
+A 16-year-old junior at a large public high school in West Hartford, Conn., repeatedly expressed his gratitude for his parents.
 “My parents stand up for me.
 They watch my shows with me.
 They want to hear my stance on issues and my problems,” he explained.
 Perhaps most importantly, “They don’t reject me.”

 Here are steps parents can take to support their LGBTQ kids: